zixiqin/CCC_final/COMP90024-CCC-notes-master/README.md

         - Adv:
             - Standardised, widely adopted, portable, performant
             - Parallelisation = users problem (user controll how to parallel)
-    - (HT) Condor，只是一种方法，考到再说
-        - A specialized workload management system for compute-intensive jobs developed at University of Wisconsin
-        - Adv:
-            - Offers job queueing mechanisms, scheduling policies, priority schemes, resource monitoring/management
-            - User submits jobs to Condor and it chooses when and where to run the jobs, monitors their progress, and informs the user upon completion
-            - Allows to harvest “free” (?)
-CPU power from otherwise idle desktop workstations
-                - e.g. use desktop machines when keyboard and mouse are idle
-                    - key press detected checkpoint and migrate a job to a different (idle) machine
-            - No need for shared file system across machines
-                - Data can be staged to machines as/when needed
-            - Can work across organisational boundaries
-                - Condor Flocking
-            - ClassAds
-                - Advertise resources and accept jobs (according to policy)
     - Data Parallelism Approaches (week 9)
         - Challenges of big data
             - The most important kind of parallelism challenge?